-Nowadays, most of us will have one or two or even more social media platforms that we engage with repeatedly on a daily basis.
-We use it to communicate with friends near and far, and with family who we might not be able to see on a regular basis.
+Nowadays, most of us will have at least one or two, maybe even more, social media platforms that we engage with repeatedly daily.
+We use it to communicate with friends near and far, and with family who we might not be able to see regularly.
 We also use it to follow our favourite celebrities to get a small insight into their world.
 But should we believe all that we see?
 Is it a true reflection of someone’s life?
 And what effect does this have on us and our mental health?

 What Do People Share On Social Media?

 Most people will share an idealized version of themselves on their social media platforms.
 They will choose selectively from their thoughts, images and experiences to only share the best ones with those that follow them on social media.
-People will jump to share when they’ve had a wonderful day with their friends, or had a new hair cut or outfit.
-You won’t very often find people writing about their bad days, or how they are really feeling deep down or share a photo of themselves that they don’t really like.
+People will jump to share when they’ve had a wonderful day with their friends, or had a new haircut or outfit.
+However, you won’t very often find people writing about their bad days, or how they are feeling deep down or sharing a photo of themselves that they don’t like.

 Celebrities in particular will bombard their followers with selfies or images of themselves in new outfits most likely more than once a day.
 It is important to remember that celebrity accounts are usually run by advisors or managers and posts are heavily vetted first.